MarlonJMejia/creative_labs/302-lxd/step1/text.md

 This is an automated script that asks a series of questions to get your LXD instance up and running.

-If you feel like you want to automate this setup there is a configuration file under `/root/config.yml` can than run `cat /root/config.yml | lxd init --preseed` to initiate LXD.
+If you feel like the need to automate this setup you can run `cat /root/config.yml | lxd init --preseed` to initiate LXD.

 ```
 lxd init